 To fix E212: Can’t Open File for Writing File might be available in one more application

 There are a few justifications for why Vim cannot open files for writing or might be unable to make or rename the File.
-One normal reason is file consent.
+One usual reason is file consent.
 If you don’t have consent to keep in touch with the File or the registry, it’s present, and Vim will not be able to save your changes.
-Another normal reason is that the File might be open in one more application or occasion of Vim, which can keep Vim from renaming the impermanent File.
+Another usual reason is that the File might be open in one more application or occasion of Vim, which can keep Vim from renaming the impermanent File.

 Assuming the File is set to peruse just mode, Vim will not have the option to save changes to it.
 You can check to assume the File is perused by utilizing the ls order in the terminal.
 Search for the letter “r” in the file authorizations, which means “read.”
 If the File is perused, no one but you can change the file consents utilizing the chmod order, as portrayed previously.

-To fix E212: Can’t Open File for Writing then the filesystem can be full
+To fix E212: Can’t Open File for Writing, then the filesystem can be full

-If the filesystem where the File is found is full, Vim will not have the option to save changes.
+If the filesystem where the File is full, Vim will not have the option to save changes.
 You can look at how much free space on the filesystem utilizing the df order in the terminal.

 If the filesystem is full, you’ll have to let loose some space before saving changes to the File.